Disney Television Animation: The Disney Afternoon

-One Saturday Morning/ABC Kids & One Too
+One Saturday Morning, ABC Kids, One Too, and Animation Weekdays

 When the September 1, 1997 season started, the block dropped The Disney Afternoon (temporally rebranded as the "Disney-Kellogg Alliance"), moving shows to Disney Channel.
 On September 13, 1997, Disney's ABC unit launched Disney's One Saturday Morning.
 The programming block included several new shows, such as 101 Dalmatians, Recess, Pepper Ann, Disney's Doug, and Mickey Mouse Works.

 In January 1998, Disney also reached a deal to program a new children's block for UPN, Disney's One Too, to replace that network's internal UPN Kids block.
 The syndicated block ran until the debut of One Too on September 6, 1999; which aired mainly the same shows as One Saturday Morning.

-By April 1998, Disney MovieToons was folded in with Walt Disney Video Premieres films and network TV specials of Disney TV Animation as Morrill moved to executive vice president over her pre-existing units.
-At the same time, Barry Blumberg was elevated to the executive vice president for network and syndicated animated TV series.
+By April 1998, Disney MovieToons was folded in with Walt Disney Video Premieres films and network television specials of Disney Television Animation as Morrill moved to executive vice president over her pre-existing units.
+At the same time, Barry Blumberg was elevated to the executive vice president for network and syndicated animated television series.
 Both reported to Disney Television president Charles Hirschhorn.

 In the second quarter of 2000, due to weak financial performance, Disney Animation Canada was closed.
 David Stainton took charge of the company as executive vice president in January 2000 then as president in February 2002 under Thomas Schumacher.

-Due to the reconstruction, Disney & ABC also rebranded its One Saturday Morning block to ABC Kids (a subtle tribute to the Fox Kids brand after being acquired by Disney through its purchase of Fox Family Worldwide in 2001) on September 14, 2002.
-On August 31, 2003, Disney discontinued the One Too block, thus ending their deal with UPN.
+Due to the reconstruction, Disney and ABC also rebranded its One Saturday Morning block to ABC Kids (a subtle tribute to the Fox Kids brand after being acquired by Disney through its purchase of Fox Family Worldwide in 2001) on September 14, 2002, alongside One Too into Animation Weekdays from five days ago.
+On August 31, 2003, Disney discontinued the Animation Weekdays block, thus ending their deal with UPN.

 After the relaunch as ABC Kids, many of the shows' premieres moved to sister network Toon Disney due to schedule constraints.
 The remaining shows included: The Weekenders, Teacher's Pet, House of Mouse, Lloyd in Space, Teamo Supremo, and Fillmore!.
 All new episodes finished airing by 2004, allowing the network to switch to syndicating promotions for new original shows for Disney Channel and upcoming Jetix brand (which held the previous Fox Kids library).